huan/gas-gmail-channel/README.md

 #### `next(err)`: call this to let the middleware chain continue.

-if a middleware called `next()`, then the next middleware will be called after this middleware return,
+If a middleware called `next()`, then the next middleware will be called after this middleware return,

-if `next()` is not called by a middleware, then the other middlewares will not be executed, they will all be skipped.
+If `next()` is not called by a middleware, then the other middlewares will not be executed, they will all be skipped.

-if call `next(err)` with a param `err`, the `err` will be treated as a error message, and be stored in the array: `req.errors`.
+If call `next(err)` with a param `err`, the `err` will be treated as a error message, and be stored in the array: `req.errors`.

 ## How to enable GmailChannel in your code<a name="library"></a>